oracle/coherence-operator/docs/quickstart.md

 ### Runtime Environment Prerequisites

-* Kubernetes must be able to pull the docker images required by the Coherence Kubernetes Operator.
+* Kubernetes must be able to pull the docker images required by the Coherence Operator.

-* Some of the Helm charts in this project require additional, non-standard, configuration on the each of the Kubernetes PODs that will be running the workloads related to the chart.
+* Some of the Helm charts in this project require additional, non-standard, configuration on the each Kubernetes pod that will be running the workloads related to the chart.
 This configuration currently includes: